Last update: 11.21.2018

 The answer is a resounding yes – HMA! is very fast and offers some of the best coverage.
-Their servers number 890+, which isn’t much to brag about, but they can be found in more than 190 countries.
+Their servers number 890+, which isn’t that much to brag about, but they can be found in more than 190 countries.
 That, my friends, is a hell of a lot.

 Want to stream a local Pitcairn Islands reggae station or watch a Tokelauan Jerry Springer?
 No problem whatsoever.
 The examples are purposely flippant, but there are situations where this huge server spread may conceivably come in handy.

 Let’s get a bit more precise about speed.
-VPN speed is one of those topics where understanding the reality can be challenging.
+VPN speed is one of those topics where discerning the reality can be challenging.
 Regular, over-the-counter speed testing methods will give you some sort of idea, but all they really show is the speed of your connection during some moment in time, and whilst connected to a specific VPN server.
 Consequently, it is always best to test for yourself – your home or work is the most relevant to you.

 Unfortunately, this is not optimal for our purposes, because our HideMyAss review tries to make a statement about how fast it is on average.
 But we’ve tested, and it’s very fast indeed!